Academic Misconduct Allegation

 Supporting you to consider your response options, including whether to admit to the allegation, contest it, or provide mitigating information.

-Advising you on your rights and responsibilities under Swinburne's Academic Integrity Policy and Student Academic Misconduct Regulations.
+Advising you on your rights and responsibilities under Swinburne's regulations.

-Helping you draft a written response and prepare for any meeting with the Academic Integrity Unit (AIU) or an Authorised Officer.
+Helping you draft a written response and prepare for any meeting with your Unit Convenor.

 What is Academic Misconduct at Swinburne?